Archive for the ‘form builder’ Category

 - Click Log Out of Other Sessions to immediately invalidate all administrator sessions other than the one you are currently using

 - Select a user in the list of users with an active session and click Log User Out to immediately log them out

 Invited User Dashboard

-FormSmarts sub-users can now also access the account dashboard to view information relevant to them.
-They can mainly:
+FormSmarts sub-users can also access the account dashboard to perform actions and view information relevant to them:

 - View a list of forms you’ve shared with them and actions you’ve allowed them to perform

-- Review their recent account activity to control no one else has accessed their account
+- Review their recent account activity to check no one else has accessed their account

 Conditional Notifications allow a form owner to choose when to receive an email notification based on the value of a field or other conditions on the answer the user provides on a form.